 - Business as Usual – we will define and provide a Business as Usual program with management to help with sustaining compliance over time.

-(Phase 3): Our auditors have a minimum of five years of experience with the Big 4, large consulting firms and smaller boutique firms that specialize in information technology consulting.
+(Phase 3): Our auditors have a minimum of five years of experience with the Big 4, large firms and smaller boutique firms that specialize in information technology assessment.
 Owing to this, we are efficient and understand what is required for each audit.
 Don’t worry, you don’t have to train our auditors—we are qualified at what we sell.
 Once management has completed its remediation, we require final testing to ensure we have sufficient evidence for the Report on Compliance.
 This includes the following:

 - Validation testing is performed for each PCI DSS requirement